apache/cordova-coho/docs/tools-release-process.md

     (cd cordova-cli && npm outdated --depth=0)

 Update them in each project's `package.json` file.
 Make sure to run through the test section below for compatability issues.
 The `--depth=0` prevents from listing dependencies of dependencies.
 As of this writing, the following packages are behind and are not safe to upgrade:
- * semver - in latest versions of semver-node "^0.x.y" is always equivalent to "=0.x.y" (for major=0).
-This breaks some cordova engine compat checks.
-[Background](https://github.com/npm/npm/issues/5695#issuecomment-49765893).
- * npm & npmconf - npm 2.x includes the above semver change among other things.
-More info [here](http://blog.npmjs.org/post/98131109725/npm-2-0-0).
  * nopt for plugman - see [CB-7915](https://issues.apache.org/jira/browse/CB-7915)
  * elementtree - elementtree@0.1.6 breaks tests in cordova-lib, investigation needed.
- * npm for cordova-lib & plugman - Needs to stay at 1.3.4 due to our plugins registry

 ## Update Release Notes & Version